acomas1/codeplug-merger/README.md

 - Duplicate Zone, and ScanList will rename the second occurrence.
 You will need to decide manually to keep them or not.

 ## Setup
-- Best practice is load up the .rtf files in your CPS software and export to different directories.
+- Best practice is load up the .rtf files that you want to merge in your CPS software and export to different directories.
 If you take csv files from the Repeater Book, use the AnyTone 878 format.
 It will have extra fields and will have missing data.
 It is usually obvious what the missing values are, and you can can just insert them.
 And just delete the extra columns.
 In Excel you can just drag and drop fields downward to fill-in missing data.
 -  Next rename the files you want to merge and move them to the directory where you have installed the .py files
 - Generic syntax:
     - Xxx_merge.py file1.csv file2.csv optional_output_filename.csv